 The songs actually from the Brisbane show are five of the six tour premieres played that night, omitting only Back In Your Arms.
 Three of these numbers (Janey, Don’t You Lose Heart, Leap Of Faith and Secret Garden) received their first Australian performances.
 Brucebase notes that Lucky Town, Better Days and Leap Of Faith Had not appeared in the same show since 1993.
 None of these premieres appeared again during the tour.

 Lucky Town and Janey Don’t You Lose Heart were the set’s second and third songs, following opener New York City Serenade.
 “The full house was in a particularly joyful mood as Bruce and the band kicked in to a rousing and rare ‘Lucky Town,'” writes Backstreets reviewer Sean Sennett, “Reaching for a sign, Springsteen broke out the tour debut of ‘Janey Don’t You Lose Heart’ next.”
+Steve Bell, writing on themusic.com.au, notes of Janey Don’t You Lose Heart that the band, “tear into that number…like it’s a natural part of the set list,” despite it being a sign request for an obscure 1980s b-side.
 A solid rendition of Better Days is followed by a fine performance of Leap Of Faith.
 “A jaw-dropping ‘Secret Garden’ that swayed until the band hit a groove,” as Sennett describes it, opened the encore.
 I assume that Sennett is referring to the fact that the opening of the song is marred by the keyboards and guitar not being in time.

 A lively and enjoyable Jole Blon is one of six tour premieres played in Brisbane two days later.
 Four were played together, this being the third.
 A full band arrangement of Long Time Comin’ was the fourth premiere.
 Written for The Ghost Of Tom Joad and appearing eventually on Devils & Dust, this was only the song’s fourth appearance at an E Street Band show, the others having been others 2012 and 2013 (one solo acoustic and two featuring the band).

 Who’ll Stop The Rain is the first of the three songs from 18 February at the Hope Estate Winery, Hunter Valley, the final Australian show.
-Backstreets reviewer Hal Schwarz describes the performance as” crisp and appropriate” – appropriate due to the heavy rain and hail.
+Newcastle Herald reviewer Jim Kellar notes that, “the valley was blitzed by a rolling thunderstorm that spat rain and hail on concert goers in the late afternoon.
+But [sic] the time Springsteen and the E Street Band walked on stage at 7.36pm, not another drop of rain fell.”
+Backstreets reviewer Hal Schwarz describes the performance as” crisp and appropriate” – appropriate, of course, due to the weather.
 He also makes an interesting comparison between this show and the preceding pair in Brisbane:

 “Springsteen’s 2017 Australian Tour came to a close Saturday night at Hope Estate Winery in Hunter Valley.
 Coming off the scintillating pair of shows in Brisbane, one of the best pairs of shows I’ve seen this decade, it seemed unlikely that Bruce would match those setlists or performances, considering the Hope show was more of a festival setting.
 He didn’t – but what he did deliver was a totally different show that was excellent and just the right one for the circumstances.
 The shows in Brisbane (or the Philly of the Southern Hemisphere, as some are now calling it) were played in a tiny arena, whereas Hope Estate is a huge temporary amphitheater with much of the crowd far away on the lawn.
 And the place is a winery, so there’s a fair amount of drinking going on.
 Throw in not one but two opening acts, Diesel and Jet, and you could not have a more different setting for a show.
 It was a unique night.”